pwdsec/pwd0roblox/README.md

 * exit, quit ~ exit the program
 * help, ? ~ show this help

+### Commands Mac
+* roblox, rbx ~ run roblox commands, --help (-h)
+  * --install, -i ~ Installs Roblox
+  * --versions, -v ~ Prints the latest versions of Roblox and Roblox Studio
+  * --check, -C ~ Checks/Generate if a username is valid
+  * --set-token, -s ~ Sets the security token
+  * --login, -l ~ Logs in to Roblox account
+  * --api, -a ~ Gets info about the user
+* cls, clear ~ clear the console
+* exit, quit ~ exit the program
+* help, ? ~ show this help

 ### Todo
 * finish login function
 ---